Computer Science

 Through the development of new applications in science, engineering, and business, Computer Science is radically changing the way in which we experience our world.

-Computer Science is one of a variety of options that can be selected at GCSE.
+GCSE Computer Science is one of a variety of options that can be selected at GCSE.
 It counts as one of the Science options for the English Baccalaureate (Ebacc).
 GCSE Computer Science is an oversubscribed option that currently runs two classes in Year 10 and Year 11.
+Students who take this course need to be aware that they are competing with some of the brightest and most able minds in the UK, and as such, we expect students to have a high degree of motivation and commitment.

 The course is separated into two examined core components and one non-examined practical programming element.

-Component 02: Computational thinking, algorithms and programming looks at the practical elements of the course and will test skills such as computational thinking.
-Students write a 1hr30 exam papers worth 50% of their overall grade.
+- Component 02: Computational thinking, algorithms and programming looks at the practical elements of the course and will test skills such as computational thinking.
+Students write a 1hr30 exam paper worth 50% of their overall grade.

 Practical Programming looks at developing the actual skills needed in developing a working solution to a computational problem.
 These skills will be examined in the content of component 2.